The ASC and MSC have released a joint standard for environmentally sustainable and socially responsible seaweed production.

 To learn more about the audit process read the Get Certified! guide.

-The Seaweed Standard will use the existing MSC Chain of Custody (CoC) Standard.
+The Seaweed Standard uses the existing MSC Chain of Custody (CoC) Standard.
 The CoC Standard requires every distributor, processor, and retailer trading in certified seaweed to have traceability systems in place that ensures ASC-MSC certified seaweed is separated from non-certified, and can be fully traced along the supply chain.

 To learn more about how to apply for assessment and become certified, read more about the Chain of Custody Standard.